razorpay/i18nify/README.md

 #### getCurrencySymbol(currencyCode)

-Fetches the symbol for a currency code from a predefined list, ensuring accuracy or signaling an error for invalid codes.
+Picture this: it's like having a cool decoder ring for currency codes! 🔍💰 This little guy, grabs the symbol for a currency code from its secret stash.

 ##### Examples